sangm1n/macro_python/README.md

-# Macro study using Python, VScode
+# Simple macro using Python, VScode
 ### Download for Python
 > https://www.python.org/
 ### Download for VScode